davidwarne/CTCombine/README.txt

   Voxelises data and appends EPID data to the file.

   Features:

+    Version 0.17 -
+       - Dicom reader now takes into account the directional cosines of the patients orientation
+       - The Volume clipping problem when the volume is rotated or translated to the extremes is now fixed
+       - Dicom Data Types of float, unsigned char, short, and unsigned short are now handled (though only short has been tested)

     Version 0.16 -
        - density data conversion is now more powerful, the user may define there own transfer function for